oscal-compass/compliance-trestle/docs/tutorials/task.transformer-construction/transformer-construction.md

 ## *Overview*

-You have a source of compliance data that is in non-OSCAL format (spreadsheet, XML, JSON, database, object-store...) and you would like to convert into standardized form in terms of NIST OSCAL.
+You have a source of compliance data that is in non-OSCAL format (spreadsheet, XML, JSON, database, object-store...) and you would like to transform into standardized form in terms of NIST OSCAL.
 Presumed is an existing method for obtaining the compliance data from the cloud and materializing on disk as one or more files.

 ![transformer-construction](transformer-construction.jpg)